 A Control Person (“Control Person”) is defined as an individual or entity (regardless of type or nature) that, directly or indirectly, directs or controls the activity of an account or an associated entity by making fundamental or material managerial or business decisions, including but not limited to voting rights and the ability to contractually bind the entity or control the structure, operations, product offering, brokerage or banking decisions, contractual relationships of the entity, disbursement or receipt of funds, or offers or solicits business on behalf of the entity.
 Directed straw men or charities with remote contingent interests executing documents that merely enact the direction of a Control Person or hide the trust control or beneficial ownership or control are ignored to determine which person or entity has the actual beneficial ownership and control powers.

-As part of its government-mandated monitoring of accounts, EPTC may demand, in its sole discretion, at any time, and without any requirement to disclose the reason or rationale of the information demanded, updated Customer Due Diligence, Know your Customer, and Anti Money Laundering information.
-As the delay of the necessary information may be crucial to EPTC's KYC/KYB and AML evaluations, EPTC shall advise the information target of the required response deadline.
-EPTC's demands for information and documents do not require justification, and any non-compliance by a person or entity to provide the information timely is a violation by the client of these terms and the applicable federal law.
+As part of its government-mandated monitoring of accounts, EPTC may demand, in its sole discretion, at any time, and without any requirement to disclose or justify the reason or rationale of the information demanded, updated CDD, EDD, KYC, KYB, and any other AML information that EPTC deems necessary.
+As the delay of the necessary information may be crucial to EPTC's KYC/KYB/CDD/EDD and AML evaluations, EPTC shall advise the information target of the required response deadline.
+You agree that, without exception or rationale, EPTC's demands for information and documents do not require explanation or justification, and any non-compliance or untimely compliance with a demand for information constitutes a material breach of these terms.

-Notwithstanding the preceding, EPTC retains the absolute discretion to determine whether a party is a UBO or a Control Person and whether the provided information is responsive or warrants further inquiry.
+Notwithstanding the preceding, EPTC retains the absolute discretion to determine whether a party is a UBO or a Control Person, as defined herein, and whether the provided information is responsive or warrants further inquiry through CDD or EDD.

-We shall ask you, at a minimum, for your name, address, date of birth, and other information that shall allow us to identify you and all associated UBO’s Control Persons and entities.
+We shall ask you, and you agree to provide, at a minimum, your name, address, date of birth, and other information that shall allow us to identify you and all associated UBO’s, Control Persons, and entities.
 We shall also require you to provide copies of driver’s license(s), passport(s), or other identifying documents for all parties we deem appropriate.
-Additionally, we may access government and commercial databases to verify your identity and related information.
-You must disclose within thirty (30) days of occurence any change in ownership or corporate structure and provide copies of FBAR and FACTA filings.
+Additionally, we may access government and commercial databases, and any other information available to us, to verify your identity and related information.
+You must disclose within thirty (30) days of occurrence any change in ownership or corporate structure and provide copies of FBAR and FACTA filings.
 In the case of an entity, information, including but not limited to all associated UBOs and Control Persons, as well as information regarding all related entities, trusts, affiliates, subsidiaries, or other holding structures, is specifically required by law and must be provided.

 EPTC may also require information and documents regarding one or more specific transaction(s), either pending or previously submitted, and the associated involved parties.

-For non-compliant clients, EPTC has no option but to suspend, reject, or halt transactions.
-EPTC may also decide, at its sole discretion, to permanently terminate such non-compliant arrangements without notice or right of appeal regardless of the terms of the associated agreement.
-In some instances applicable law may require EPTC to file reports with certain government agencies (U.S. and foreign) regarding a client's refusal or failure to comply with the preceding related requirements, a client producing fraudulent, false, or misleading information, documents, or other suspicious activity.
+For non-compliant clients, EPTC may, at its sole discretion, suspend, reject, or halt transactions.
+EPTC may also decide, at its sole discretion, to permanently terminate such non-compliant arrangements without notice or right of appeal regardless of the terms of the associated agreement(s).
+In some instances, applicable law may require EPTC to file reports, such as FACTA, IRS Form 1099, and other governmental reporting (U.S. and foreign).

-You acknowledge and agree that compliance with the foregoing is mandatory and that any objection, delay, argument, or other obfuscation to delay or avoid production of information or documents is a violation of applicable law and a material breach of these terms.
+You acknowledge and agree that compliance with the foregoing is mandatory and that any knowing or willful fraud, objection, delay, dispute, or other obfuscation to delay or avoid production of information or documents constitutes a material breach of these terms.

 Additionally, you agree not to: